-Manaaki will be guided by New Zealand's International Cooperation for Effective Sustainable Development (ICESD) principles and will contribute to the delivery of the Sustainable Development Goals, Pacific Resilience outcomes and other New Zealand IDC Programme priorities..
+Manaaki will be guided by New Zealand's International Cooperation for Effective Sustainable Development (ICESD) principles and will contribute to the delivery of the Sustainable Development Goals, Pacific Resilience outcomes and other New Zealand aid programme priorities.
 MFAT will pursue impact through development outcomes that are: effective, inclusive, resilient and sustained.
-Eligible focus areas include: economic resilience, climate change, non-climate change environmental issues (such as environmental degradation, invasive species, habitat loss and pollution), human development (especially health and education), inclusive development (e.g. women's political and economic empowerment, child and youth), human rights (e.g. a human rights based approach to development, disability rights, SOGIESC rights2, indigenous rights), governance and democracy and other bilateral and regional aid programme priorities.
+Eligible focus areas include: economic resilience, climate change, non-climate change environmental issues (such as environmental degradation, invasive species, habitat loss and pollution), human development (especially health and education), inclusive development (e.g. women's political and economic empowerment, child and youth), human rights (e.g. a human rights based approach to development, disability rights, SOGIESC rights, indigenous rights), governance and democracy and other bilateral and regional aid programme priorities.

 Manaaki will fund activities delivered through established relationships between NZNGOs and local CSOs that address local problems, respond to local priorities as articulated by communities and their legitimate representatives and that deliver on national priorities.
-In some circumstances (e.g. where an in-country CSO does not exist) Manaaki will consider funding activities with an in-country partner that is a non-CSO.
-To be considered, the activity must strengthen civil society, have community development at its core, and meet all other criteria of the Manaaki Fund.3